Dieterbe/dieterblog/content/posts/software-values.md

 In my experience, the free software values don't correspond well to what users actually want.
 I think what people actually want is this:

 1) Software should be fit for use
-2) Longevity: software should either stay around (and receive improvements), or it should be relatively seamless to migrate to alternatives.aaaa
+2) Longevity: software should either stay around (and receive improvements), or it should be relatively seamless to migrate to alternatives.
 3) Secure, stable.
 Supported.
 For enterprise usage, you need certain compliance and certification marks.
 4) Limitations on "bad-actor vendor" lockin.
 5) Cost effective to produce and consume